LGBTQ people in Sri Lanka: Sexual exploitation of children

-Police harassment

-Although several human rights and legal persons have stated that it is illegal to harass and/or imprison sexual minorities, most police discrimination is not fought on an individual basis due to a fear on the part of the sexual minority that chasing an anti-discrimination case would 'out' the person in their private lives.
-The police introduced amendments in the police academic curriculum to reduce homophobia by the summer of 2018.

-There have also been numerous reports of sexual abuses and rapes in prison of both homosexual and transsexual men/women at the hands of the police.

-While there are hundreds of reports that people openly displaying homosexual affection in public areas have been harassed by the police, it should be kept in mind that similarly hundreds of people displaying heterosexual affection in public areas are also arrested by the police and that this is not indicitive of homophobia.

-Socializing

-IGLA state that 34% would feel uncomfortable socializing with an LGBT person.

-It is considered difficult for many sexual minorities to socialize happily, and bullying is reported to be a common problem.
-It is however reported that the youth hold a more supportive attitude towards sexual minorities in contrast to the previous generation and that this change to how they view sexual minorities has not affected the adults.

-A 2013 study of young plantation workers found that out of those who had had sexual experiences, 86% of boys and 4% of girls "mentioned that they had same sex exposures".

 Emigration

 A number of the island's sexual minorities move overseas in order to escape homophobia and poverty on the island, though problematically it is often only the strongest and privileged that can 'escape' the island, leaving the disadvantaged behind to fend for themselves.
-Equal Ground stated that it produces a small number of reports for refugee organizations every year, although the UK stated that it had not received any LGBT applications from either India or Sri Lanka.
+Equal Ground stated that it produces a small number of reports for refugee organisations every year, although the UK stated that it had not received any LGBT applications from either India or Sri Lanka.

 Shyam Selvadurai is a notable emigrant from the island, being of mixed Sinhalese and Tamil descent, who moved and took up citizenship of Canada.

 Conversely, a large proportion of the diaspora, notably the ones born overseas, have taken up stances objecting to the emigration of workers and asylum seekers from the island.
 It is notable that the emigration tends to benefit mostly the strongest and privileged from the island's society, contributing to a skills shortage and leaving behind the disadvantaged.

+Colourism and racism

+Sri Lankans resemble (and are part of the stock of) South Indians in terms of body build, face shapes and anthropology; most islanders have a brown skin tone, and often light skinned people are considered to be foreign by islanders.

+Indian cinema industries are viewed as being discriminatory against browner skin tones, but the island's cinemas are dominated by island-produced movies, and South Asian cinemas are disliked by younger people.

+A survey found that the locals considered their own ethnicities "to be the most beautiful men in the world" placing them above westerners, the latter who were viewed as more 'sensual and sexually adept' than the locals.